Calorie Deficit Calculator

 Calorie deficit estimates may be less accurate for:

-• Individuals with thyroid disorders, PCOS, Cushing's syndrome, or other endocrine conditions that significantly alter metabolic rate and fat storage patterns
+• Individuals with thyroid disorders, PCOS, Cushing's syndrome, insulin resistance, or other endocrine conditions that significantly alter metabolic rate and fat storage patterns.
+PCOS alone affects 6–12% of women of reproductive age and can reduce BMR by 5–10% compared to weight-matched controls.

-• People taking medications that affect appetite, metabolism, or water retention, such as corticosteroids, certain antidepressants, or insulin
+• People taking medications that affect appetite, metabolism, or water retention, such as corticosteroids, certain antidepressants (SSRIs, tricyclics), beta-blockers, insulin, or antipsychotic medications.
+Some of these drugs can increase appetite by 10–30% or reduce metabolic rate, making standard deficit calculations less reliable.

-• Older adults whose BMR may be lower than predicted due to age-related sarcopenia, reduced organ mass, and hormonal changes
+• Older adults whose BMR may be lower than predicted due to age-related sarcopenia (muscle loss of approximately 3–8% per decade after age 30), reduced organ mass, declining growth hormone and testosterone levels, and hormonal changes associated with menopause or andropause.

 Frequently Asked Questions About Calorie Deficits